abhishekjakhar/cracking-javascript/docs/scope.md

    console.log(names);  // ["baz", "bar"];
 ```

-When we think about const we're thinking to ourselves is a thing that doesn't change, but const is a variable that can't be reassigned, those are two entirely different things.
+When we think about const we're thinking to ourselves, it is a thing that doesn't change, but const is a variable that can't be reassigned, those are two entirely different things.

 On line 1 we are declaraing a const "name" that can't be reassigned, so we get an error on line 2.
 But, when we declare a mutable value like an array on line 4, we are not trying to reassign names on line 5, instead we are mutating the value which is allowed.